eileencuevas/Sprint-Challenge-Node-Express/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Mention two parts of Express that you learned about this week.
+- [X] Mention two parts of Express that you learned about this week.

+We learned about Express's Routing feature and ability to use Middleware.

-- [ ] Describe Middleware?
+- [X] Describe Middleware?

+Middleware are like a collection of functions that are used to extend the features available to express.

-- [ ] Describe a Resource?
+- [X] Describe a Resource?

+A Resource is a thing that can be accessed via its own URL.

-- [ ] What can the API return to help clients know if a request was successful?
+- [X] What can the API return to help clients know if a request was successful?

+The API can return a success status code (like 200, for example) to show that a request was successful.

-- [ ] How can we partition our application into sub-applications?
+- [X] How can we partition our application into sub-applications?

+You can use Routing to partition applications into sub-applications.

 ## Project Setup